How Much Should My Salary Go Up When I Get a New Job? (And Tips to Make it Happen)

 Sad but true — switching jobs means you're both more likely to get a pay increase at all, and likely to get a significantly higher one, than if you stay in your current position.

-The annual pay increase for people sticking around at their company, on average, tends to be only about 2–3% — barely enough to offset the effects of inflation in a standard year.
+The average yearly raise after 1 year of work, on average, tends to be only about 2–3% — barely enough to offset the effects of inflation in a standard year.

 While some employers may be open to discussing a salary adjustment based on market conditions, others reserve significant raises for high performers asking for a merit increase.
 Even then, you're looking at an average 5% raise, which is still not enough to cover inflation in 2023.